-With the high volume of redworm orders, all orders must be in by Friday for weekend pick up and Monday shipping.
-Orders received after that time will be scheduled for the next weekend.Please include a contact phone number for redworm orders, this is required by the post office for the delivery of live animals.
+With the high volume of redworm orders, all orders must be in by Friday for weekend pick up and by noon Sunday for Monday shipping.
+Orders received after that time will be scheduled for the next week.Please include a contact phone number for redworm orders, this is required by the post office for the delivery of live animals.

-There are no buttons for ordering redworms that are being picked up.
-Just call or email to let us know what you would like, when you would like them and you may pay for them when you pick them up.
+There are no buttons for pre-ordering redworms for picked up.
+Just call or email to let us know how much you would like.
+Local pick up is Saturday from 1 pm to

 For the drop down pay buttons (for the larger orders) to work you need to use Internet Explorer as your browser

 6 - 9 lb

 $20 per lb.